 CHAPTER 4: CAPITAL MANAGEMENT

 Introducing the method to raise capital for the firm including debt financing and equity financing.
-This chapter also cover the concept and calculation of the cost of capital and how to determine the optimal captital structure of the firm.
+This chapter also cover the concept and calculation of the cost of capital and how to determine the optimal capital structure of a firm.